datalayer/jupyter-ui/jep/README.md

 - [JupyterLab](https://github.com/jupyterlab/extension-examples/tree/master/react-widget) extension example using a React.js component.
 - [Nteract](https://github.com/nteract/nteract) is a React.js notebook.
 - [Jupyter React](https://github.com/datalayer/jupyter-react) is a library with React.js components to create data products compatible with the Jupyter ecosystem.
 - [Vue Lumino](https://github.com/tupilabs/vue-lumino) allows to reuse the Lumino docking panel system in a Vue application.
 It is limited to docking aspects and will benefit from the components proposed in this JEP.
+Indeed web components are directly usable within Vue.
+So such wrappers should not be needed any longer if the Lumino widgets where to be converted to that technology.
 - [Jupyter Widgets](https://github.com/jupyter-widgets) for a reactive solution that imply both frontend and backend.
 - [JupyterHub management](https://github.com/jupyterhub/jupyterhub/tree/main/jsx) UI on top of React.js Bootstrap widgets.
 - [CoCalc](https://github.com/sagemathinc/cocalc) connects to Jupyter Kernels with a frontend developed in Reacts.js.